 In a further attempt to combat the soaring rate of inflation, the Bank of England has once again increased the base rate.
-Now standing at 1%, this is the fourth consecutive rate increase and the first time it has been at this level since February 2009.
+Now standing at 1%, this is the fourth consecutive rate increase.
+It’s the first time it has been at this level since February 2009.

 The decision to increase the rate

 The Monetary Policy Committee (MPC) agreed to increase the base rate from 0.75% to 1% in its continued efforts to counteract the rising inflation rate.
-The inflation rate has been forecast to reach 10.25% by the end of the year and so continued increases in the base rate are also expected.
+The inflation rate has been forecast to reach 10.25% by the end of the year.
+Therefore, continued increases in the base rate are also expected.
 In fact, with this latest decision by the MPC, three of their nine members voted for an even higher increase.

 The impact on your mortgage

 Changes to the base rate affect how much commercial banks are charged in interest by the Bank of England.
 An increase in this rate makes their repayments higher and this, in turn, means borrowing becomes more expensive for you.
 This is because the additional charges are usually passed on to you as a way to recoup their costs.
 This applies to various forms of borrowing, such as a car loan, credit cards and your mortgage.
 The latest increase in the base rate, therefore, means your mortgage payments are likely to increase again.
 This depends on the type of mortgage you have.

 If you have a fixed rate mortgage, you can rest assured that your payments will remain the same until the end of the fixed term.
 Once that fixed term comes to an end, however, your rate will switch to the lender’s standard variable rate (SVR).
 This will be higher unless you remortgage to a more competitive deal.
 You may also find that the fixed-rate deals available at that point may be slightly more expensive than the one you have now as a result of the previous base rate increases.